codesurfers/codesurfers.github.io/links/index.md

 [Emacs](http://www.gnu.org/software/emacs/tour/)

-An operating system containing (amongst many, many other things) a file manager, calculator, games, package manager and (arguably) a text editor.
+An operating system containing, amongst many other things, a file manager, calculator, games, package manager and (arguably) a text editor.

 It can be extended in trivial, and non-trivial ways with Emacs Lisp,